 Flow chart 1: How to apply AT command to function ESP8266

 Flow Chart 2: Function and role of Favoriot Platform

-The functionality of the components is tabulated below in Table 1and Table 2.
+The functionality of the components is tabulated below in Table 1 and Table 2.
 The picture of the overall complete system is illustrated in Figure 3.
-The soil Moisture Level Sensor will be have maximum reading when the soil is dry, however, when the soil is wet, the reading of soil Moisture Level Sensor will drop.
+The soil Moisture Level Sensor will have a maximum reading when the soil is dry; however, when the soil is wet, the reading of the soil Moisture Level Sensor will drop.
 The water level sensor will have its maximum reading when the tank is full and vice versa.
-Therefore, we can observe that, whenever the water tank is low, an Email will be sent to the user.
-However, if the plant is still wet, Email 1.0 will be sent and if the plant is dry, Email 2.0 will be sent to the user.
-Besides, the water pump functions as whenever, the plant is dry until a certain limit, the water pump will receive signal to pump water to water the plant.
+Therefore, we can observe that whenever the water tank is low, an Email will be sent to the user.
+However, if the plant is still wet, Email 1.0 will be sent, and if the plant is dry, Email 2.0 will be sent to the user.
+Besides, the water pump functions as whenever the plant is dry until a certain limit, the water pump will receive a signal to pump water to water the plant.

 Table 2 Soil Moisture Level Sensor functionality

 Figure 4: Soil Moisture Level Sensor sensed the plant is dry (>320)